ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/4-ResonanceW1.md

 	- Determine frequency to be used for experiment
 ---

-# Sound, Waves, & Resonance
+# Theory: Sound, Waves, & Resonance

 ## Sound